-The 120-Year History of LCPD
+The 100+ Year History of LCPD

-However, while these three formally identified the condition that ultimately came to bear their names, the disease was, in fact, first described by an Austrian doctor named Karel Maydl in 1897.
+While these three formally identified the condition that ultimately came to bear their names, the disease was, in fact, first described by an Austrian doctor named Karel Maydl in 1897.
 But due to extensive research and publications by the other doctors, in particular Dr. Perthes, the disease became to be known as Legg-Calvé-Perthes Disease.

-In its now hundred-year-plus history since its discovery, efforts in research and treatment of idiopathic avascular osteonecrosis of the capital femoral epiphysis of the femoral head has always been a global one, as reflected in the international nature of its official name: Legg-Calvé-Perthes (Perthes disease, for short).
+In its now one hundred-plus-year history since its discovery, efforts in research and treatment of idiopathic avascular osteonecrosis of the capital femoral epiphysis of the femoral head has always been a global one, as reflected in the international nature of its official name: Legg-Calvé-Perthes (Perthes disease, for short).
 It took brilliant doctors from Germany, France, America and Austria to first raise awareness about this rare hip disease.
 Until there is a cure, Perthes Kids Foundation will continue to raise global awareness and provide support to families dealing with Legg-Calvé-Perthes disease.